Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}

-You can switch to private later if it makes more sense.[^5] It's the cheapest long-term option.[^12]

 ## What to do next

 After you get insured, you can [apply for a freelance visa](/guides/freelance-visa) and [start your business](/guides/start-a-business-in-germany).

+You must pay for health insurance by [bank transfer](/glossary/SEPA-Überweisung) every month.
+You can sign a [direct debit authorization](/glossary/SEPA-Lastschriftmandat) to allow automatic payments.

 When you are self-employed, you do not get paid [sick leave](/glossary/Krankengeld).
 If you are too sick to work, you have no income.
 You must prepare for this.